 19 December 2014: The NSW Minister for Finance and Services, Dominic Perrottet, announced a further assistance package for NSW residents who have loose-fill asbestos in their homes.
 The 'Make Safe' assistance package supplements other measures with financial assistance to help residents safely manage loose fill asbestos.
 The package provides financial support for sealing of cavities, environmental cleaning of habitable areas, hazard labelling and regular inspections.
 It also provides support for counselling services, assistance towards the replacement of furnishings and emergency accommodation, if required.

-- The NSW Government Loose-Fill Asbestos Response website explains the Make Safe assistance package further and provides answers to frequently asked questions about loose-fill asbestos.
+- The NSW Government Fair Trading loose-fill asbestos insulation website explains the Make Safe assistance package further and provides answers to frequently asked questions about loose-fill asbestos.

 - For more information or to register for a service, phone Service NSW on 13 77 88.